svtsv01/2024_TikTokTechJam--blin--project/README.md

 </center>

 ### Conclusion
 In the process of our research, we have successfully created a BERT model algorithm, with demonstrated capabilities to achieve an accuracy up to 70% in language and text classification.
-We have also developed a prototype of a website, that ideally, upon full functionality would be able to load videos from Tik-Toc and classify them in a similar manner without loss of accuracy.
+We have also developed a prototype of a website, that ideally, upon full functionality would be able to load videos from Tik-Tok and classify them in a similar manner without loss of accuracy.

 ### References
 ~~~bibtex